VibhaBelavadi/computer-vision/README.md

 This repo contains the following two projects of Computer Vision course:

-1. Implementation of basic Coputer Vision techniques Performed Color conversion from Luv to xyY domain, coded Linear scaling and histogram equalization for a set of images.
+1. Implementation of basic Computer Vision techniques Performed Color conversion from Luv to xyY domain, coded Linear scaling and histogram equalization for a set of images.

 2. Wink Detection: